uhi22/Ioniq28Investigations/EPCU_ElectronicPowerControlUnit/readme.md

 # EPCU

-Contains the motor inverter and the 12V DCDC
+Contains the motor inverter and the 12V DCDC (aka LVDC aka LDC).

 The main controller board and parts of the inverter gate driver board: